pierreforstmann/pgpasswd/README.md

 This module can be built using the standard PGXS infrastructure.
-It can also be built using a standard PostgreSQL server installation that includes the corresponding PG development package to be able to compile libpq code: for example to compile with PG 15 on RHEL-like systems postgresql15-devel RPM must be installed.
+It can also be built using a standard PostgreSQL server installation that includes the corresponding PG development package to be able to compile libpq code: for example to compile with PG 17 on RHEL-like systems `postgresql17-devel` RPM must be installed.

+Only PostgreSQL version started at 17.0 are supported because it uses PQchangePassword function only added to libpq in 2024 to PostgreSQL 17 code.

 In both cases the `pg_config` program must be available in your $PATH: